 Typically we find that content falls into three buckets: news, evergreen, and blockbuster.
-Most Mequoda publishers publish this type of content every single day because all three serve different purposes.
+Most Mequoda partners publish these three content types daily because each type serves a different purpose.

 News content keeps your readers up to date on current events in your industry, and also fares well in social media.

 Evergreen content allows you to create content that can be well-optimized for search and will be relevant for years.

 And blockbuster content is the result of successful evergreen posts that rise to the top of search engines and drive a lot of traffic every month.
 We republish blockbuster posts regularly to update them, re-promote them in social, and keep them at the top of search engines.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.